 August 7-8, 2017

 The training class is two full days, starting at 8:30 a.m. sharp daily, and ending at 4:00 p.m.
 Eastern Standard Time.

 Prerequisite for this course:

-Successful completion of FACA 101 for the June, August, and November classes.
+Successful completion of FACA 101 is required for all classes.

 Students planning to take this course are encouraged to visit the Secretariat's Advice and Guidance page at www.gsa.gov/committeemanagement to find links to various documents and background materials that will aid in the preparation and make the class that much more relevant.
 Students should also visit the Secretariat's Legislation and Regulation page and familiarize themselves with the FACA statute and the FACA Final Rule.